ravenusmc/Everest_Study/readme.md

 Once the program is downloaded, simply run the program as you would any other python program.
 Then follow the address, which your console/terminal tells you to go to see the website.
 Again, please do not forget to ensure that you have vue CLI installed as well as npm.
+I also have to say that this part is really old so may not work!

 # Issues / Other

-None at this time
+The only issue that I have is that I should have made it so that dates were not mandatory on the filter.

 # Preview